- CHEOPS, the CHaracterising ExOPlanet Satellite (pronounced "KAY-ops"), is a space mission to precisely measure the diameters of known exoplanets

 How CHEOPS will measure exoplanet sizes

-Like its predecessor missions Kepler and TESS, CHEOPS will examine exoplanets using the transit method, watching for dips in the light from other stars as exoplanets pass in front of them.
+Like its predecessor missions Kepler and TESS, CHEOPS examines exoplanets using the transit method, watching for dips in the light from other stars as exoplanets pass in front of them.
 Unlike Kepler and TESS, CHEOPS will study exoplanets that have already been found.

 How big is CHEOPS?